Alpine-DAV/ascent/src/docs/sphinx/Overview.rst

 .. ############################################################################

-Alpine Overview
+Ascent Overview
 =================

-This overview was distilled from `Alpine: A Batch In Situ Visualization and Analysis Infrastructure for Multi-Physics Simulation Codes <http://dl.acm.org/citation.cfm?id=2828625>`_ .
+This overview was distilled from `Ascent: A Batch In Situ Visualization and Analysis Infrastructure for Multi-Physics Simulation Codes <http://dl.acm.org/citation.cfm?id=2828625>`_ .
 This paper was presented at the `ISAV 2015 Workshop <http://vis.lbl.gov/Events/ISAV-2015/>`_, held in conjunction with SC 15, on November 16th 2015 in Austin, TX, USA.

 Requirements
 -------------------
-To guide the development of Alpine, we focused on a set of important in situ visualization and analysis requirements extracted from our interactions and experiences with several simulation code teams.
-Here are Alpine's requirements broken out into three broader categories:
+To guide the development of Ascent, we focused on a set of important in situ visualization and analysis requirements extracted from our interactions and experiences with several simulation code teams.
+Here are Ascent's requirements broken out into three broader categories:

 Support a diverse set of simulations on many-core architectures.
   - Support execution on many-core architectures